straut12/sj4u-gh/_pages/ref/linux/sharing.md

 Overgrive - can be found in Software Store or you can download their .deb file and install using gdebi.​​ (also install instructions on web site link)
 ```$ sudo gdebi <overgrive.deb file>```

-> I started creating a separate, 15GB, partion for my GoogleDrive so I could monitor it with conky and keep it separate in my backup strategy.
+> I started creating a separate, 15GB, partition for my GoogleDrive so I could monitor it with conky and keep it separate in my backup strategy.

 <div class="row">
     <div class="col-6 mt-3 mt-md-0">